anshuman2502/Marmeto_Assigment-Cart_page-/README.md

 # Marmeto_Assigment-Cart_page-
-# README for Marmeto Responsive Cart Landing Page
+##Marmeto Responsive Cart Landing Page

 ## Overview
 This project is a responsive cart landing page assignment created for Marmeto.
 The implementation utilizes HTML, CSS, and JavaScript for DOM manipulation, specifically tailored for a Shopify interface.
 The design focuses on providing an intuitive user experience while ensuring that the cart functionality is seamless and efficient.